 - the prescribed requirements of the Financial Accountability Act 2009 and the Financial and Performance Management Standard 2009, and

-- the detailed requirements set out in the Annual report requirements for Queensland Government agencies.
+- the detailed requirements set out in the Annual Report requirements for Queensland Government agencies.

 Queensland Treasury Corporation (QTC) has a statutory responsibility to advance the financial position of the State, and a mandate to manage and minimise financial risk in the public sector and provide value-adding financial solutions to its public sector clients.
-Established under the Queensland Treasury Corporation Act 1988, QTC is a corporation sole, reporting through the Under Treasurer to the Treasurer and Queensland Parliament.
+Established under the Queensland Treasury Corporation Act 1988, QTC is a corporation sole, reporting through the Under Treasurer to the Treasurer and the Queensland Parliament.